Drugs For Rare Diseases Have Become Uncommonly Rich Monopolies

 In 2013, the FDA clarified the Orphan Drug Act's regulations and said it wanted to avoid the possibility that some companies could "potentially 'game' approvals by seeking successive narrow approvals of a drug."

 In reality, Rao said, the regulations did not really change "much of what our practice was."
-The agency wanted to address what Rao said were "common misconceptions" and frequently asked questions so officials changed wording in the regulations to better define exactly what could be considered an orphan drug.
+The agency wanted to address what Rao said were "common misconceptions" and frequently asked questions, so officials changed wording in the regulations to better define exactly what could be considered an orphan drug.

 Breaking down larger, broader diseases into smaller groups is still allowed under certain conditions and companies can still win multiple orphan approvals for a single drug — even if the total population served rises above the 200,000 mark.

-Amgen Inc.'s Repatha won marketing approval and exclusive rights in 2015 for the orphan disease homozygous familial hypercholesterolemia, which affects a population of about 300 people in the U.S. On the very same day, the drug was approved as a mass market drug to treat up to 11 million people with uncontrolled levels of LDL cholesterol, said Amgen Spokeswoman Kristen Davis.
+Amgen Inc.'s Repatha won marketing approval and exclusive rights in 2015 for the orphan disease homozygous familial hypercholesterolemia, which affects a population of about 300 people in the U.S. On the very same day, the drug was approved as a mass market drug to treat up to 11 million people with uncontrolled levels of LDL cholesterol, said Amgen spokeswoman Kristen Davis.

 Dr. Steven Nissen of the Cleveland Clinic, who ran a broader market trial on Repatha, said, "It's certainly not considered by any of us to be an orphan drug."